Sustainment Center of Excellence

-The U.S. Army Sustainment Center of Excellence (SCoE) [pronounced sko or sko-e] is a subordinate organization under the U.S. Army Combined Arms Support Command (CASCOM) at Fort Gregg-Adams, Virginia.
+The U.S. Army Sustainment Center of Excellence (SCoE) [pronounced sko or sko-e] is a subordinate organization under the U.S. Army Combined Arms Support Command (CASCOM) at Fort Lee, Virginia.
 Its mission is to oversee and coordinate the functions of the 5 sustainment branches of the Army (Quartermaster Corps, Ordnance Corps, Transportation Corps, Adjutant General Corps, Finance Corps) and the Army Sustainment University.
 The CASCOM commander is dual-hatted as the commander of SCoE.

 TRADOC Centers of Excellence

 TRADOC Centers of Excellence (CoEs) came about as a result of the 2005 Base Realignment and Closure (BRAC) Commission recommendation.
 According to the U.S. Army Training and Doctrine Command (TRADOC), a CoE is, "a premier organization that creates the highest standards of achievement in an assigned sphere of expertise by generating synergy through effective and efficient combination and integration of functions while reinforcing the unique requirements and capabilities of the branches".
 There are 10 Army Centers of Excellence subordinate to TRADOC, under which there are 32 Army schools.
-CoEs with a similar structure to SCoE are Fires CoE (Fort Sill, OK), Maneuver CoE (Fort Moore, GA) and Maneuver Support CoE (Fort Leonard Wood, MO).
+CoEs with a similar structure to SCoE are Fires CoE (Fort Sill, OK), Maneuver CoE (Fort Benning, GA) and Maneuver Support CoE (Fort Leonard Wood, MO).

 SCoE Headquarters Building

 The new Mifflin Hall as the named building for the U.S. Army Sustainment Center of Excellence, circa 2010.

 The $50 million SCoE headquarters building, completed in 2009, contains the headquarters for CASCOM, the Quartermaster Corps, the Ordnance Corps, and the Transportation Corps.
 On July 30, 2010, the SCoE building was dedicated as Mifflin Hall in honor of Major General Thomas Mifflin the first Quartermaster General.
 At the same time, the former Quartermaster School Headquarters was decommissioned as Mifflin Hall and demolished.
 As well, as a part of BRAC, the Ordnance Corps relocated from Aberdeen Proving Ground, MD and the Transportation Corps moved from Fort Eustis, VA.

-The Finance Corps and Adjutant Generals Corps are headquartered at the U.S. Army Solder Support Institute at Fort Jackson, South Carolina.
+The Finance Corps and Adjutant Generals Corps are headquartered at the U.S. Army Soldier Support Institute at Fort Jackson, South Carolina.

 With the consequences of 2005 Base Realignment and Closure and the creation of SCoE, the Army Logistics Management College (ALMC) became the Army Logistics University (renamed Army Sustainment University in 2023) to represent its increased mission of Professional Military Education for Logistics Officers, newly commissioned Second Lieutenants, Warrant Officers, Non-commissioned Officers and Civilians for all the Army sustainment branches.
 It is located on a separate 36 acre campus in a new $136 million building completed in 2009.